-• Cisco Voice Messaging, page 21-1
+• Cisco Voice Messaging, page 19-1

-This chapter examines voice messaging, a common and prevalent application within most unified communications deployments, which allows callers to send messages and subscribers of the system to retrieve messages.
+This chapter examines voice messaging, a common and prevalent application within most Unified Communications and Collaboration deployments, which allows callers to send messages and subscribers of the system to retrieve messages.
 The chapter examines messaging deployment models, voice messaging features and functionality, voicemail networking, and design and deployment best practices for voice messaging applications.